FAQs

 Sunscreen should be re-applied frequently to ‘touch-up’ the applied sunscreen and ensure it is functioning effectively at all times.

-Why should I use sunscreen with insect-repellant?
+Why should I use sunscreen with insect repellent?

 A quality SPF50+ sunscreen is made of up to 30% UV actives, and most insect repellent uses between 10% and 30% of repellent actives.
 That is lots of chemicals that need to work together.